Hari Mata Hari: History

 1988 brought much prosperity to the group.
 Hari began to record for the recording company Jugoton, based in Zagreb.
 The album "Ja te volim najviše na svijetu" (I love you the most in the world) from 1988 sold over 300,000 copies, and carried 10 songs that are still popular (2006) - ("Igrale se delije", "Javi se", "Sedamnaest ti je godina" (You're 17) with Tatjana Matejaš-Tajči, "Naše malo misto", "Ja te volim najviše na svijetu" (I love you the most in the world), "Hej, kako si" (Hey, how are you?), "Zapleši" (Dance), "Kad dođe oktobar" (When October comes), "Ruža bez trna", "Poslednji valcer sa Dunava").

 This prosperity was followed by another album called Volio bih da te ne volim (I wish I didn't love you), which sold over 500,000 copies - ("Svi moji drumovi", "Na more dođite" (Come to the sea), "Što je bilo bilo je", "Pazi šta radiš" (Careful what you do) with Matejaš-Tajči).
 Then in 1990, Hari Mata Hari releases another album called Strah me da te volim (I'm afraid to love you).
-This album sold over 700,000 copies - ("Prsten i zlatni lanac" (Ring and a golden necklace), "Otkud ti k'o sudbina", "Ostavi suze za kraj", "Daj još jednom da čujem ti glas", "Nek' nebo nam sudi").
+This album sold over 700,000 copies.

 The collapse of Yugoslavia and the wars that ensued, left a mark in Hari Mata Hari's career.
 In 1991, Edo Mulahalilović left the group to start his own career.
 In late 1991, the group releases the album Rođena si samo za mene (You were born only for me) through the recording company Diskoton, located in Sarajevo.
-Some of the songs from the album are: "Ja ne pijem with" with Haris Džinović, "Nije za te bekrija", "Nije zima što je zima", that had solid sales and success.
+Some of the songs from the album are: "Ja ne pijem" with Haris Džinović, "Nije za te bekrija", "Nije zima što je zima", that had solid sales and success.
 With that album, most activity stopped, due to the war in Bosnia and Herzegovina.

 In late 1994, the group released another album, while they were refugees in Germany.
-The album was called Ostaj mi zbogom ljubavi - "Bilo je lijepo dok je trajalo" (It was beautiful while it lasted), "Ti si mi droga" (You're my drug), "Ja sam kriv što sam živ", and cover version of song "Poletjela golubica" (The dove flew) with Halid Bešlić.
+The album was called Ostaj mi zbogom ljubavi and featured "Bilo je lijepo dok je trajalo" (It was beautiful while it lasted), "Ti si mi droga" (You're my drug), "Ja sam kriv što sam živ", and cover version of song "Poletjela golubica" (The dove flew) with Halid Bešlić.
 This album was made only by Hari and Izo, the rest of the group would not reunite until 1997-1998.
 The group was composed of (besides Hari and Izo) Karlo Martinović, Miki Bodlović, Adi Mulihalilović, and Emir Mehić.
-They returned to the music scene with a greatest hits album called Ja nemam snage da te ne volim (I don't have the strength to not love you).
-It was released in 1998 - ("Ne lomi me", "Emina", "Ja nemam snage da te ne volim" (I don't have the strength to not love you), "Gdje li si sada ljubavi" (Where are you now love?), "Upomoć").
+They returned to the music scene with a greatest hits album called Ja nemam snage da te ne volim (I don't have the strength to not love you), released in 1998 - ("Ne lomi me", "Emina", "Ja nemam snage da te ne volim" (I don't have the strength to not love you), "Gdje li si sada ljubavi" (Where are you now love?), "Upomoć").
 The song "Ja nemam snage da te ne volim" sounds like the Sisters Of Mercy's song "This Corrosion".